-In general, there are numerous benefits to remote work that seem to far outweigh any detriments.
-If you are trying to demonstrate to a higher-up or to employees why remote work might be a better option for your company most work from home statistics will resoundingly back up your claim.
+In general, remote work has numerous benefits that far outweigh any detriments.
+If you are trying to demonstrate to a higher-up or employees why remote work might be a better option for your company, most work-from-home statistics will resoundingly back up your claim.

 Sarah is a Content Marketing Manager at Siege Media and Your Best Digs who work remotely while traveling.
 She’s passionate about developing high-quality content for diverse industries ranging from startups to Fortune 500 companies.
 When not creating content, she’s likely hiking a new trail or mapping out the next destination.